Flexible Spending Accounts

 The university has four flexible spending account plans available, administered by Allegiance:

 The Health FSA helps you pay eligible expenses that are not covered or fully reimbursed by your health, dental or vision coverage.
 This includes deductibles, co-insurance and co-payments, which can all be reimbursed or paid through your Health FSA.
-There is a $2,750 annual limit on what you can set aside in a Health FSA.
+Thee annual limit on what you can set aside in a Health FSA has been increased from $2,850 in 2022 to $3,050 in 2023.
 Make a claim

 The Dependent Care FSA can help you save on childcare costs.
 It is available when dependent care is necessary to allow both you and your partner to work or attend school full time.
 There is a $5,000 annual limit on what you can set aside in a Dependent Care FSA.
 Make a claim

 You must enroll in FSAs annually during the open enrollment period.
 FSA arrangements do not carry over from year to year (barring certain exceptions).
-Money left unspent over and above $500 in FSAs may also be forfeited at the end of the plan year.
+Money left unspent over and above the carryover maximum in FSAs may also be forfeited at the end of the plan year.
+The carryover maximum has been increased from $570 in 2022 to $610 in 2023.
 Please refer to IRS guidelines for eligible expenses for your FSA and watch for annual messages from Human Resources to ensure that your funds are used before the end of each plan year.

 - Setting Up Your Reimbursement Account and Mobile Device